Robert Strauss (actor): Personal life

 Strauss was Jewish.
 He was first married to Audrey Bratty from 1951 to 1960.
 They had three children, Deena, Deja and David.
 After their divorce in 1960, he married Virginia Deeb the following year and remained with her until his death.

 Death

 Strauss was incapacitated during the final years of his life from the effects of multiple bouts of electroshock therapy applied to combat depression.
 He then suffered a paralyzing stroke.
-He died from an additional stroke on February 20, 1975.
-Strauss died at the New York University Hospital.
+He died from an additional stroke on February 20, 1975 at the New York University Hospital.